tobyhs/USBDebugStatus/README.md

 After adding the widget to your home screen, you may need to restart your phone for it to work properly.
 I haven't figured out why this is sometimes necessary.

+### Battery Saver

+The widget does not update when using Batter Saver on some phones.
+In order to work around this, you can open the `App Info` screen, tap `App battery usage`, and select `Unrestricted`.